Raj Darbhanga: Religion

 The Maharajas of Darbhanga were devoted to Sanskrit traditions and were supporters of orthodox Hindu practices in both caste and religion.
 Shiva and Kali were the main deities of the royal family.
 Even though they were deeply religious, they were also secular in their outlook.
 The palace area in Darbhanga has three tombs of Muslim saints and a small mosque.
 The walls of fort at Darbhanga was designed to leave an area so that the mosque is not disturbed.
 The tomb of a Muslim saint is located next to Anandbagh Palace.

 As part of their attempt to reintroduce old Hindu customs such as the study of Vedas and Vedic rites, the Maharaja reintroduced Samavedic study by inviting a few well-versed Samavedins from south India to teach there.

-Maharaja Rameshwar Singh established and was general president of Sri Bharat Dharma Mahamadal, a neo-conservative Hindu organisation that sought to make Hindu scriptures available to all castes and women.
+Maharaja Rameshwar Singh established and was general president of Sri Bharat Dharma Mahamandala, a neo-conservative Hindu organisation that sought to make Hindu scriptures available to all castes and women.
 He was one of the main patrons of Agamanusandhana Samiti, an organisation with the objective of publishing Tantric texts in English and other languages.

-Promotion of education

-The royal family of Darbhanga played a role in the spread of education in India.
-Darbhanga Raj was a major donor to Benaras Hindu University, Calcutta University, Allahabad University, Patna University, Kameshwar Singh Darbhanga Sanskrit University, Darbhanga Medical College and Hospital, Lalit Narayan Mithila University, Aligarh Muslim University, and many other educational institutions in India.

-Maharaja Rameshwar Singh Bahadur was a major donor and supporter of Pt.
-Madan Mohan Malviya for starting Banaras Hindu University; he donated Rs.
-5,000,000 start-up funds and assisted in the fundraising campaign.
-Maharaja Kameshwar Singh was also the Pro-Chancellor of Banaras Hindu University.

-Maharaja Rameshwar Singh donated Darbhanga House (Navlakha Palace) at Patna to Patna University.
-The Maharaja played an important role getting Maithili introduced as a subject in Patna University, and in 1920, he donated Rs.
-500,000.00 to establish Patna Medical College Hospital, the single highest contributor.

-Maharaja Kameshwar Singh donated his ancestral house, Anand Bag Palace, on 30 March 1960, along with a rich library and land surrounding the palace to establish Kameshwar Singh Sanskrit University.
-Nargona Palace and the Raj Head Office were donated in 1972 to the Government of Bihar.
-The buildings are now part of Lalit Narayan Mithila University.
-Raj Darbhanga donated 70,935 books to Lalit Narain Mithila University for its library.

-Raj School in Darbhanga was founded by Maharaja Lakshmeshwar Singh Bahadur.
-This school was established to provide the English medium of education and to introduce modern teaching methods in Mithila.
-Several other schools were also opened throughout Raj Darbhanga.

-Raj Darbhanga was a major donor to Calcutta University, and the central library building of Calcutta University is called the Darbhanga Building.
+Many of the works published by the Agamanusandhana Samiti were edited by Sir John Woodroffe.